jimmyislive/blog/content/posts/gcp.md

 ## Architecture

-We will set up an end-to-end deployment of a fictional company called Acme Corp.
+We will set up an end-to-end deployment for a fictional company called Acme Corp.
 We will run a docker container on a group of machines that is able to talk to a DB i.e. A typical CRUD setup.

-The convention we will follow in this tutorial when naming resources is acme-<environment>-<resource type>[-<resource name>].
+The convention we will follow in this tutorial when naming resources is `acme-{environment}-{resource type}[-{resource name}]`.
 It can be represented via the following diagram:

 {{< figure src="/images/GCPEnd2End.png">}}

 ## Create a Project

 Create a new project and set this newly created project as the default.
-Since the project ID/number are unique across google cloud, i'll be adding todays date next to it to make it unique.
+Since the project ID/number are unique across google cloud, i'll be adding today's date next to it to make it unique.
 Change it for yourself as appropriate.

     {{< highlight bash >}}
     gcloud projects create acme-project-09102020
     gcloud config set project acme-project-09102020
     {{< / highlight >}}